 Kaplan's essay is colorful with vivid and emotional narrations described with powerful expressive words.
-Most often, these narrations serve to evoke an emotion stemming from an experience shared between reader and author through Kaplan's writing.
-One such narration presents Kaplan's reaction to Obama's inspiration pre-election speech promising hope to a black neighborhood in Los Angeles: "I nearly swooned.
+Most often, these narrations serve to evoke an emotion stemming from an Comment [A4]: Identifies strategy experience shared between reader and author through Kaplan's writing.
+One such narration Comment [A5]: Purpose of the strategy presents Kaplan's reaction to Obama's inspiration pre-election speech promising hope to a black neighborhood in Los Angeles: "I nearly swooned.
 He made his points with his suit jacket off, chin up, white business shirt rolled up at the cuffs and gleaming in the sun.
 As far as I know, he never made them again" (Kaplan 547).
-The word "swooned" carries a feeling of being swept off one's feet like a maid by Prince Charming - a very positive emotion of charm and joy.
+The word "swooned" carries a feeling of being swept off Comment [A6]: QUOTE: illustrates the strategy one's feet like a maid by Prince Charming - a very positive emotion of charm and joy.
 But the last sentence of Kaplan's narration contrasts bitterly.
-Prince Charming disappeared, and only disappointment is left when Kaplan realizes Obama backed away from the change he made the black community hope for.
-With her writing Kaplan effectively shares her awe and disillusionment by skillfully describing the situation she witnessed and bringing the reader into the moment.
+Prince Charming disappeared, and only disappointment is left when Kaplan realizes Obama backed away from the change he made the black community hope for, With her writing Kaplan effectively shares her awe and disillusionment by skillfully describing the situation she witnessed and bringing the reader into the moment.
 Once one imagines him or herself in Kaplan's situation, one gains a better understanding of Kaplan's feelings and realizes the hurt of failed expectations.
-Her detailed narration also grants her credibility by proving that she personally experienced first hope, then dismay at Obama's lack of action in helping racial minorities.
+Her detailed narration also grants her credibility by proving that she personally experienced first hope, then dismay at Obama's lack of action in helping racial minorities, Comment [A7]: The entire rest of the paragraph analyzes the quote and how the quote demonstrates the strategy identified in the topic sentence.
+It also analyzes the EFFECTIVENESS of the

 However, Kaplan argues, Obama's lack of action is not fully his fault because he is heavily hindered by racial prejudice and antagonism from certain whites.
 This claim sounds rather extreme and biased to a moderately opinionated reader.
 But when backed up by evidence, it gains more credibility and effectiveness.
 Kaplan compares and contrasts Barack Obama to George W. Bush, stereotypically known as one of the worse presidents the U.S.A has ever seen: "It's interesting to compare this treatment to that of Obama's predecessor, George W. Bush.
-For eight years Bush, despite being widely despised, was granted plenty of latitude, shades of gray, and even forgiveness by media and by the voters, including those he made steadily worse off with his policies" (Kaplan 544).
+For eight years Bush, despite being widely despised, was granted plenty of latitude, shades of gray, and even forgiveness by media and by the voters, including those he made steadily worse off with his strategy policies" (Kaplan 544).
 Looking back, this argument cannot instantly be brushed away as false.
 It can't be said with a certainty that Bush and Obama are judged equally, even though many people hate Bush with a passion.
 Kaplan presents enough evidence on page 544 to convince a reader that Obama's race certainly has a lot to do with the active opposition of his presidency.
 She supports the claim that Obama faces harmful racial prejudice with evidence and thus renders her claim effective, making it more difficult to deny her rightness.
 It is her strongest argument.